|Guide||♦||9 Triplogs||0 Topics|

 High on the Hog

-A few weeks ago while trashing around in the bottom of upper Hog Canyon in the Superstitions it occurred to me that the central ridge (located between the two main branches of Hog Canyon) would make a better route.
-Ordinarily I wouldn't go out of my way to test that idea.
-But I noticed something else about that time: the Broadway trailhead provides access to both Hog Canyon and to Siphon Draw.
-Putting these together I realized I could try out "Hog Ridge" and maybe make a nice loop.
+A few weeks ago, while thrashing around in the bottom of upper Hog Canyon in the Superstitions, it occurred to me that the central ridge (located between the two main branches of Hog Canyon) would make a better route.
+Ordinarily, I wouldn't go out of my way to test that idea.
+But I noticed something else about that time: the Broadway trailhead provides access to both Hog Canyon and Siphon Draw.
+Putting these together, I realized I could try out "Hog Ridge" and maybe make a nice loop.

-Now the goal is to gain the ridge (heading north and east of the waterfall) and ride it up to the ridgeline.
-I did it by climbing some steep scree near the waterfall, angling right around a corner then left with a bit of scrambling.
-After this the ridge open up a lot and is pretty good going.
+The goal is to gain the ridge (heading north and east of the waterfall) and ride it up to the ridgeline.
+I did it by climbing some steep scree near the waterfall, angling right around a corner, then left with a bit of scrambling.
+After this, the ridge opens up a lot and is pretty good going.
 I mainly stayed on or near the crest except for one big rock step I passed on the left.
-The ridge is particularly nice near the top and I hit the ridgeline 4hrs after my start.
+The ridge is particularly nice near the top, and I hit the ridgeline 4hrs after my start.

 The Ridgeline is the nicest place in the greater PHX area and was a little crowded this day: I counted at least seven groups.
-Two more hours to the top of Siphon Draw which was extremely crowded.
+Two more hours to the top of Siphon Draw, which was extremely crowded.
 The combination of my worn soles and dirt/rock dust kicked up on every surface made me feel like I was descending in roller skates.
-Anyway it was a slow descent.
-As the trail starts to level out on the flat there is a prominent intersection.
-There are no sign posts but to get back to the Broadway trailhead turn left: this is apparently Jacob's Crosscut.
-Its about 4 miles further to the trailhead through some nice desert with amazing views of the Superstition Massif.
+Anyway, it was a slow descent.
+As the trail starts to level out on the flat, there is a prominent intersection.
+There are no signposts, but to get back to the Broadway Trailhead, turn left: this is apparently Jacob's Crosscut.
+It's about 4 miles further to the trailhead through some lovely desert with amazing views of the Superstition Massif.